The Crown hints at Prince Andrew controversy with season 5 scene

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-He also suggests that Ferguson made him appears “more modern, more normal, more human”>
+He also suggests that Andrew believed Ferguson made him appear “more modern, more normal, more human”>

 In 2015, one of Epstein’s victims, Virginia Roberts Giuffre, alleged that she was forced to have sex with Epstein and Prince Andrew, a claim that the Duke of York has denied.